spryker/spryker-docs/docs/marketplace/user/features/202108.0/marketplace-promotions-and-discounts-feature-overview.md

 If a cart is eligible for a discount outside of its validity interval, the cart rule is not applied.
 If a customer enters a voucher code outside of its validity interval, they get a "Your voucher code is invalid." message.

-A product catalog manager defines calculation when [creating a voucher](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-vouchers.html) or [creating a cart rule](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/creating-cart-rules.html).
+A product catalog manager defines calculation when [creating a discount](/docs/scos/user/back-office-user-guides/{{page.version}}/merchandising/discount/create-discounts.html).
 ![Validity interval](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Promotions+&+Discounts/Discount/Discount+Feature+Overview/validity-interval.png)

 {% info_block warningBox "Developer guides" %}